 You Are Running the Business of “YOU”!

 I really do credit much of my success to consistent money tracking.
 There is actually a not-so-widely known term for this process…it's called “personal bookkeeping.”

 Yeah, yeah, I know…beekeeping is for businesses.
 Well guess what?
 You are running the most important business in the world: The Business of You!

 The truth is that, initially, most of my knowledge about business finances resulted from me hiring myself to run the business of me.
-Seriously, I gave myself my first job of “running a business” fresh out of college (and up to my eyeballs in debt).
+Congrats to me.
+I gave myself my first job of “running a business” fresh out of college (and up to my eyeballs in debt)!

 I started tracking all my income and expenses, and figuring out if the business of me was a “winner” or “loser.”
 As it turned out, my business was seriously underperforming.
 I really needed to improve the ol' cash flow.